Skip to main content

 Written by Delia Barbat

-In the Workflow builder, you’ll see triggers grouped by source.
-Here are just a few:
+Inside the Workflow Builder, you’ll see triggers grouped by source.
+Here are the main categories and how they’re typically used:

 Trigger